The Berkeley Study Abroad application for UCEAP programs in the 2022-23 academic year is currently open.

 • Determine that you are eligible to apply (GPA, class standing, prerequisite courses, etc.).

-• If you have questions regarding the program or your eligibility, come to UCEAP drop-in advising at 160 Stephens Hall, or set up an advising appointment by emailing the BSA Adviser for your program of interest.
+• If you have questions regarding the program or your eligibility, review our Virtual Advising Guide, to get in contact with the BSA Adviser for your program of interest.

 • Discuss college or major credit for your proposed study abroad course list with your academic adviser(s).

 • Review the UCEAP program budget and talk with Financial Aid Counselors about how your financial aid may be applied to your program.
 You can email them at firstname.lastname@example.org.